 The programme is designed for those with an interest in the mathematical sciences or who require a better understanding of mathematics for their jobs and wish to improve their mathematical skills for their future career.
 It is a single-stage, add-on programme and provides a solid background in the fundamentals of mathematics.
-The programme is two years in duration and requires the successful completion of four modules, two of which are taken each year.
+The programme is two years in duration and requires the successful completion of eight semester-long modules, four of which are taken each year (two each semester).
 The modules are delivered in the evenings, making the programme attractive to those in full-time employment.
 The programme is suitable for individuals who have already studied some mathematics at third level within another discipline.
 Graduates of the programme are eligible to enter the part-time ordinary degree programme in Mathematics (DT7248) or transfer to the full-time honours degree programmes in the School.

 (In addition, the School of Mathematical Sciences offers the opportunity to study any of the modules from this programme – and other programmes in the School – as individual Continuing Professional Development certificates.
 For more information please contact email@example.com)

-Students may enter either Year 1 or Year 2 which are offered on alternate years.
-(The order in which the two years are completed is not relevant.)
-The Year 1 programme is scheduled to run in 2015/2016.
+Students may enter Year 1 or Year 2 which are offered on alternate years, depending upon which is being offered in the current academic year.
+The Year 2 programme is scheduled to run in 2018/2019.

 - Completion of a suitable number of third-level mathematical modules